Cell adhesion is a complex process underlying the self-organization of cells in multicellular organisms.

 Fundamental challenges for understanding these processes arise from the large number of adhesion site components and the complex interactions between them (Fig. 2).

-To comprehensively cope with this complexity, we develop diverse imaging and systems biology approaches.
+To comprehensively cope with this complexity, I combine innvoative imaging, computational biology and statistical approaches.

 Figure 1.
 Cell-matrix adhesion sites.
 Cell-matrix adhesion is mediated by dynamic and diverse sites along the plasma membrane